citypay/citypay-api-client-ruby/README.md

 > Make sure you have your `client_id`, `license_key` and `mid` credentials ready.
 Store these as environment variables or in your Rails Credentials file. **DO NOT COMMIT YOUR CREDENTIALS TO YOUR REPO IN PLAIN TEXT**

-If using Rails, put the following into an initializer.
-We recommend `config/citypay.rb`.
-If you use plain Ruby, run this code before trying to use the API.
+If using Rails, put the following into a concern and include in your controller.
+Do not put the following an initializer as API keys are temporal / time based.
+They typically have a TTL of 5 minutes in production and 20 minutes in Sandbox.

 ```ruby
 require "citypay_api_client"